awang1214/job-search-discord-bot/README.md

 Job searching discord bot, posts once a day
 Utilizes the jobsearch API on rapidAPI
-Posts once a day on jobs related to keywords
+Posts once a day on jobs related to keywords that you provide

 replace <token> and <channel id> with the token of the bot, and channel id of the discord server you are using.